curiosity81/T-1000/README.md

 ```
 unzip raspbian_latest.zip
 ```
-The current Raspbian image will be unzipped in the Downloads-directory, e.g:
+The current Raspbian image will be unzipped in the Downloads-directory and should look similar to:
 ```
 2017-11-29-raspbian-stretch.img
 ```